Hobsten/notes/cppnotes.md

 **Operator overloads**

 	//MyObject < OtherObject
-	bool MyClass::operator<(OtherType obj) const; //member function, takes same type
+	//member function, takes same type
+	bool MyClass::operator<(OtherType obj) const;

 	//OtherObject < MyObject
+	//free function, different types (friend?).
-	bool operator<(OtherObject const& obj, MyClass const& obj2) const; //free function, different types (friend?).
+	bool operator<(OtherObject const& obj, MyClass const& obj2) const;

-	//To use a get() function from a const reference the get method also must be const.
+	/*To use a get() function from a const reference the get method also must be const.
-	//Friend functions cannot access private variables on references (use getX()) friend bool operator<(int i, MyClass const& obj); //add this to private: in MyClass and now the friend function can access member vars.
+	Friend functions cannot access private variables on references (use getX()).
+	Add this to private: in MyClass and now the friend function can access member variables.*/
+	friend bool operator<(int i, MyClass const& obj);

 ___